thefremus/devmojo/notes/net-maui-first-impressions.md

 ![.NET Core CLI gitignore template](img/dotnet-cli-gitignore-template.png)

 Using the template saves you the tedious trouble of finding a gitignore for Visual Studio.
 So to get the `gitignore` simply run `dotnet new gitignore`.
 Then you create a new solution file using `dotnet new sln --name ConsumerAgent` followed by `dotnet new maui --name ConsumerAgent`.
-You can then add the newly create project to the solution using `dotnet sln add ConsumerAgent\ConsumerAgent.csproj`.
+You can then add the newly created project to the solution using `dotnet sln add ConsumerAgent\ConsumerAgent.csproj`.
 Then using Visual Studio open `ConsumerAgent.sln`.

 ![Consumer Agent Solution](img/consumer-agent-solution.png)